panagiotisfassaris/gorgonseye/README.md

 ![Gorgon's Eye Logo](logo.PNG)

-Gorgon's Eye is a symmetric key encryptor and decryptor created by Panagiotis Fassaris, and implemented in pure C++ & Python (without third-party libraries).
+Gorgon's Eye is a symmetric key encryptor and decryptor created by Panagiotis Fassaris, and implemented in pure C++ & Python (without the use of third-party libraries).
 It offers a simple yet effective way to secure your files using encryption.

 ## Table of Contents